larry-athey/boilermaker/Instructions/README.md

 [Here's how to use PuTTY under Windows to connect to the Boilermaker.](https://x.com/i/grok/share/i61lGPHt1tv3cxOr8ogD5S6SR)

 Mac OS users should install the free [CoolTerm](https://freeware.the-meiers.org/) program, which is also available for Linux desktop systems, including Raspberry Pi systems.
-Linux users can also install any of the many command line terminal programs with their package manager, such as minicom.
+Linux users can also install any of the many command line terminal programs with their package manager, such as minicom or picocom.
 Mac OS also contains a command line terminal simply called "screen".
 Seriously, serial terminal programs are as old as mainframe servers, this is far from anything new.

 _**NOTE:** You can also connect to the Boilermaker with your mobile phone [according to Grok](https://x.com/i/grok/share/BJil4zNbj3p3dYd8i8HHYdEaw) but I haven't tried this yet.
 You can also simply use the serial terminal in the Arduino IDE by pressing CTRL+Shift+M._